-This course is a hybrid one.
-It meets once every week for 1h15 minutes and then provides you with additional learning activities.
+The class meets once every week for 2h30 minutes each time.
+Note that the class time does not include any breaks.
 The class format will be a sequence of lectures, presentations and discussions.
-The virtual activities require you to read and learn concepts and come prepared to the class.
 The class includes examinations, and homework assignments.
 All materials will be made available online on Blackboard.